oppia/oppia-web-developer-docs/Google-Summer-of-Code-2026.md

 When submitting a proposal, please use the provided [GSoC 2026 proposal template](https://docs.google.com/document/d/1C1ZhKaShWSSIAtiFLd-lcQyjfQbMRNl3bIf-kQv2KNw/edit?tab=t.0).
 We will only consider proposals submitted using this template.
 Note that there is a length limit: the proposal's technical "HOW" section should not exceed 20 pages at "Roboto 10" font size.

-**Note:** There's **no** formal minimum length requirement for your proposal.
-The quality of what you write is much more important than the amount of text you write, and we encourage you to write **shorter** proposals that still convey the main aim of the project.

 > [!IMPORTANT]
 > The 2026 template differs from the 2025 template.
 Please make sure that you are using the 2026 one.
+Proposals must follow our template and instructions exactly, or they will be dismissed without review as spam.

+**Note:** There's **no** formal minimum length requirement for your proposal.
+The quality of what you write is much more important than the amount of text you write, and we encourage you to write **shorter** proposals that still convey the main aim of the project.

+> [!CAUTION]
+> While large language models have become quite capable recently, we caution you against relying on them too much.
+In contrast to the verbosity typical of AI-generated text, strong proposals will need to be dense and succinct to convey the deep technical analysis we expect within the proposal length limit.

 **Some important notes:**